 Congress extended the LHWCA to include other types of employment.
 Employees covered by these extensions are entitled to the same benefits, and their claims are handled in the same way as Longshore Act claims.
 The following are the extensions of the LHWCA:

-The Office of Workers’ Compensation Programs (OWCP) is charged with oversight of four federal workers’ compensation statutes, including the LHWCA, and its extensions.
+The Office of Workers’ Compensation Programs (OWCP) is charged with oversight of four federal workers’ compensation statutes, including the LHWCA and its extensions.
 Within the OWCP, the Division of Longshore and Harbor Workers’ Compensation (DLHWC) administers the LHWCA.

 We fight for your rights by standing up to those who wrong you.
-Most importantly, you will see our ability to properly balance these acts while upholding the law with unwavering integrity and honors.
+Most importantly, you will see our ability to properly balance these acts while upholding the law with unwavering integrity and honor.

-Reaching a lawyer is the best approach to get advice on your unique legal situation.
+Reaching a lawyer is the best approach to getting advice on your unique legal situation.
 Please feel free to contact (562) 561-2669 or fill out the intake form to book an appointment with an attorney.

 Get your case evaluated from the most trusted attorney in Long Beach and Los Angeles